OliverEvans96/blog/lammps.md

 <img width="500" src="https://www.ks.uiuc.edu/Research/vmd/minitutorials/tachyonao/vmd-hiv1capsid.jpg" />

-VMD can load your LAMMS dump file directly using the [`readlammpsdata` command](https://www.ks.uiuc.edu/Research/vmd/plugins/topotools/#TOC-readlammpsdata-file-name-atom-style).
+VMD can load your LAMMPS dump file directly using the [`readlammpsdata` command](https://www.ks.uiuc.edu/Research/vmd/plugins/topotools/#TOC-readlammpsdata-file-name-atom-style).

-[^1]: For some strange reason, LAMMPS files tend to be named with the file extension *first* as opposed to the normal convention of putting the extension at the end.
+[^1]: For some strange reason, LAMMPS files tend to be named with the file extension _first_ as opposed to the normal convention of putting the extension at the end.
 It's as if you had named a photo `jpg.myface` instead of `myface.jpg`.
 This is totally optional, the file extension is only a hint to tell the user what the file contains.
 You can name your input and data files however you want, and as long as you use the same name in your code, it will work fine.